Gingival (Gum) Recession

 Signs of gingival recession:

-Sensitive teeth – Excessive gingival recession causes the cementum which protects the tooth’s root to become exposed and the dentin tubules are left vulnerable to external stimuli from hot and cold
+Sensitive teeth – Excessive gingival recession causes the cementum which protects the tooth’s root to become exposed and the dentin tubules are left vulnerable to external stimuli from hot and cold.

-Visible roots – Severe gingival recession can expose the tooth’s root which allows bacteria to invade below the gum line
+Visible roots – Severe gingival recession can expose the tooth’s root which allows bacteria to invade below the gum line.

 Bleeding, inflammation and halitosis – These symptoms are indicators of gingivitis gum recession or periodontal disease.
 Bacterial infection causes the gums to become red and inflamed and eventually recede from the teeth.
 If left untreated tooth loss may result.
-When gingivitis and periodontitis remains untreated, bad breath, known as halitosis occurs
+When gingivitis and periodontitis remains untreated, bad breath, known as halitosis, occurs.

-Causes of Gingival Recession
+Causes of Severe Gingival Recession

 Gingival recession is a common issue for many adult and elderly patients.
 Gum recession can be corrected with surgical and non-surgical interventions performed to slow the progress of the recession, and prevent it from recurring in the future.